Skip to content

 Return:

-• value (string): Absolute normalized path.
+• absolutePath (string): Absolute normalized path.

 Example: